vrigue/Bergen-Reef-Accessing-Data/README.md

 # Coral-Reef-Capstone

 An interactive web application that not only displays graphical representations of coral reef information, but also manages the data of the coral reef tanks.
+The application will be used in parallel with Apex Fusion in the lab, and displayed on TVS for viewers in the Makerspace.

 ## Technologies used: